 Dropped calls

 If calls drop after two minutes, check with your admin.
-You may use a trial account.
+You might use a trial account.
 Talk trial accounts limit calls to two minutes.
 If calls drop every time you call one of your numbers and you use an IVR setup, create a custom greeting.
-Without a greeting in the right IVR menu locations, the system hangs up.
+Without a greeting in the right interactive voice response (IVR) menu locations, the system hangs up.
 If you already have a greeting, a corrupt audio file can cause the same behavior.
 Re-record the audio file and upload it again to rule this out.

 EC# error